getify/Functional-Light-JS/ch5.md

 If you must make side effect changes to state, one class of operations that's useful for limiting the potential trouble is idempotence.
 If your update of a value is idempotent, then data will be resilient to the case where you might have multiple such updates from different side effect sources.

-The definition of idempotence is a little confusing; mathematicians use a slightly different meaning than programmers typically do.
+If you try to research it, the definition of idempotence can be a little confusing; mathematicians use a slightly different meaning than programmers typically do.
 However, both perspectives are useful for the functional programmer.

 First, let's give a counter example that is neither mathematically nor programmingly idempotent: